Effects of new physics on the Standard Model parameters and vice versa: Patterns to avoid in the Beyond the Standard Model phenomenology

 where $P_L$ is the left-handed projector, $\ell_a$ is a lepton field ($a = e,\mu,\tau$) and $g_{U\ell\ell}$ is an effectively arbitrary perturbative coupling.
 The interaction above, however, is far from skeptical or model independent.
 Indeed, the most general relevant interaction allowed by Lorentz invariance, renormalizability and reality of the action is given by~\cite{Barela:2022sbb}

-The major difference between this form and that of Eq.~(\ref{uint}) is the unitary mixing matrix $V_U$, which, by naturalness principles, cannot be ignored.
-Moreover, $V_U = 1$ could only be the case for the simplest mass matrices -- diagonalizable by orthogonal transformations instead of by biunitary ones -- which would imply strong constraints on the mass of the boson $U^{\pm \pm}$.
+The major difference between this form and that of Eq.~(\ref{eq:Uint0}) is the unitary mixing matrix $V_U$, which, by naturalness principles, cannot be ignored.
+Moreover, $V_U = 1$ could only be the case for the simplest mass matrices -- diagonalizable by orthogonal transformations instead of by biunitary ones -- which exclude popular $U^{\pm \pm}$ models.

 Notice that, even if the searched reaction involves diagonal interactions, such as the case of $pp \to e^+e^+e^-e^-$ or $pp \to \mu^+ \mu^+e^-e^-$, and the $g_{U\ell\ell}$ coupling is left free, there is still an imprecision as the $U\ell\ell$ interaction is not universal and may couple the boson to different flavors with different strength.
 What we have underlined is that a popular framework for the interpretation of experimental results in the search for the $U^{\pm\pm}$ {\it definitely} produces inaccurate predictions for the exact parameters of some underlying theory.
 Of course, such simplifications may represent an acceptable approximation and translate to true, useful constraints, but the risk that it causes harmful distortions is also real.